rien333/numbersense-vae/thesis/README.md

 algorithms that they should support sampling latent variables that produce reconstructions that are merely *similair* to the input, and not necessarily accurate copies.
-Furthermore, optimizing an abritary distribution would be intractable, thus we need to rely on the fact that given a set of normally distributed variables
+Furthermore, optimizing an abritary distribution would be intractable, thus VAEs need to rely on the fact that given a set of normally distributed variables
 <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/6b04d182a4cc153c99e63cb11624e429.svg?invert_in_darkmode" align=middle width=102.26015249999999pt height=24.65753399999998pt/> with <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/bb80d7867cd70ef2ba19bcdc87929a24.svg?invert_in_darkmode" align=middle width=51.25553069999999pt height=22.648391699999998pt/> and
 any sufficiently complicated function <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/fb5a9656c65930c54541391b5aa251d4.svg?invert_in_darkmode" align=middle width=35.78112284999999pt height=24.65753399999998pt/> (such as a neural
 network), there exists a mapping <img src="https://rawgit.com/rien333/numbersense-vae/master/svgs/2b54f183e96b653f73efc4f4031291a2.svg?invert_in_darkmode" align=middle width=74.93116124999999pt height=24.7161288pt/> from which we can